JVital2013/vitality-goes/docs/home-assistant.md

 In Home Assistant, [edit your configuration.yaml file](https://www.home-assistant.io/docs/configuration/) to include the configuration information found in [extra/homeassistant-configuration.yaml](/extra/homeassistant-configuration.yaml) of this repo.

 If you don't already have a `rest:` or `weather:` section in your configuration.yaml (you probably won't), you can just copy and paste my example into your config file, save it, and restart Home Assistant.
-Don't forget to set the IP/hostname of your Vitality GOES instance where notated!
+Don't forget to set the IP/hostname and port of your Vitality GOES instance where notated!

 If you're a Home Assistant Pro and already have one or both of these sections, work the example config in as necessary.